cha87de/clouds-exercises/ex-3/lesson-loadbalancing.md

-# Exercise 3 - Lesson 3: Horizontal Scaling and Load Balancing
+# Lesson 3: Horizontal Scaling and Load Balancing

 In this lesson, we create a second vm with mediawiki, another vm with nginx as a loadbalancer, and we will extract the database into a separate vm.